NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 #### External Libraries

+* U8g2 (for monochrome OLED displays): When using the CustomOLED display output option, make sure to either edit directly or define custom build defines for `HYDRO_UI_CUSTOM_OLED_I2C` and/or `HYDRO_UI_CUSTOM_OLED_SPI`.
+These should resolve to an appropriate U8g2 based device string, such as `U8G2_SSD1309_128X64_NONAME0_F_HW_I2C`, defined en-masse inside of the U8g2 header file.
+Under this custom option, this library has static linkage against a single custom i2c/SPI device at a time and will require sketch modify/re-upload upon needing custom device changes.

-* TFT_eSPI: If using this graphical display library, user library setup via its TFT_eSPI\User_Setup.h library setup file is required.
+* TFT_eSPI (for advanced color TFT displays): If using this advanced graphical display library (in place of AdafruitGfx), user library setup via its TFT_eSPI\User_Setup.h library setup file is required.
+This library always has static linkage against a single SPI device at a time and will require sketch modify/re-upload upon needing device changes.

 ### Initialization